GowrisankarK/stockmanagement/README.md

 # stockmanagement
-InventoryStockManagement is used to manage the stocks.
+InventoryStockmanagement is the Spring boot Rest project used to manage stocks.
+Tools and Technologies used:
+Database: MySql
+ORM tool: Hibernate
+Unit Testing: Junit